octopress/multilingual/README.md

 If your default post index is at `/index.html` you should create additional indexes for each secondary language.
 If you also write in German, you can create a posts index at `/de/index.html`.
 This approach will work for post archives and RSS feeds, though if you are using [octopress-feeds](https://github.com/octopress/feeds), RSS feeds for each language will be generated automatically.

 How does it work?
 First this plugin groups all of your posts by language.
 Then at build time, any page with a language defined will have its posts filtered to display only matching languages.
+This also works for `site.categories` and `site.tags`.
 If your site uses [octopress-linkblog](https://github.com/octopress/linkblog) to publish link-posts, your `site.articles` and `site.linkposts` will be filtered as well.

 ## Site template language dictionaries